EventSaucePHP/EventSauce/docs/docs/getting-started/1-creating-an-aggregate-root.md

 Because the ID implements an interface you can use whatever kind of ID best fits your use-case.
-You can use UUIDs or an identifier that's natural to the domain you're modelling (e.g. a serial number or a unique group identifier).
+You can use UUIDs or an identifier that's natural to the domain you're modeling (e.g. a serial number or a unique group identifier).

 Having unique ID classes for each type of aggregate has an added benefit